The system has not been configured to send email.

 His foodservice experience also includes positions at Frito-Lay and PepsiCo.

 Lorraine Green joined QSCC Canada, Inc. in January 2010 and oversees distribution, program management, and supply chain management.
-In conjunction with Wendy’s Restaurants of Canada, Inc. (WROC), she also develops the supply chain strategy for Wendy’s Canadian restaurants.
+In conjunction with Wendy’s Restaurants of Canada, Inc. (WROC), she also develops the supply chain strategy for Wendy’s Canadian restaurants and is a member of their leadership team.

-Lorraine and her team work closely with QSCC’s U.S. associates to leverage North American opportunities to deliver benefits to all of the Canadian operators.
+Lorraine and her team work closely with QSCC’s U.S. associates to leverage North American opportunities to deliver benefits to all Canadian operators.

 In 1993, Lorraine joined WROC as Manager of Supply Chain Management.
 She was soon promoted to Director of Supply Chain Management.
 In 2008, she was promoted to VP of Supply Chain Management for WROC.